 So, if you know a little bit about SEO I strongly suggest having a look at Ubersuggest by Neil Patel, and even if you don’t, maybe take a look.
 You might realise that some of the things are actually not that tricky.
 Ubersuggest gives you a lot of information about where the problems are and gives you a little information about how to fix them.
 If you have any issues you can get in touch with us and we can assist.
 We also offer more comprehensive independent UX and SEO Audits using additional premium SEO tools.

 One of the things Ubersuggest does not currently do, and I’m not sure whether it could be built-in, is User Experience (UX) and the way we need to be guided around a site.
 The logical layout of a website is not currently included in the product.

 Therefore, her ads are leading people to her home page with an 80% bounce rate when the individual pages only have a 15% bounce rate.
-Imagine how much more effective her ads would be if she directed them to the correct pages instead of just the homepage.
+Imagine how much more effective her ads would be if she directed them to the correct pages instead of just the homepage (and/or changed the homepage).
 This information I could see clearly simply from looking at the website.
 In addition it was strongly supported by Google Analytics numbers.